starknet-io/starknet.js/www/docs/guides/interact.md

 const account0 = new Account(provider, account0Address, privateKey0);
 // add ,"1" after privateKey0 if this account is not a Cairo 0 contract

-// Connect the deployed Test contract in Tesnet const testAddress = "0x5f7cd1fd465baff2ba9d2d1501ad0a2eb5337d9a885be319366b5205a414fdd";
+// Connect the deployed Test contract in Testnet const testAddress = "0x5f7cd1fd465baff2ba9d2d1501ad0a2eb5337d9a885be319366b5205a414fdd";

 // read abi of Test contract